ohbm/hackathon2020/README.md

 ## What is a hackathon?

 At the OHBM hackathon members of the community gather to work collaboratively on common projects.
-The event also features a TrainTrack in which tutorials on open science practices are provided.
+The event also features a TrainTrack in which tutorials are provided.
 Hackathons differ from typical academic conference in that because attendees can actively take part in the program and co-learn from each other will be actively trying to create something rather than passively attend.
 Although many hackathon projects might involve coding, it is not a requirement and many projects can be done without coding skills.

+For this years’s hackathon, we want to create an atmosphere where people who have never attended such event before can feel welcome.
+We want to make sure that attendees not only have the opportunity to learn new open-science skills in the traintrack that will help them in their future work but that they also get the chance to directly practice some of those skills by joining and collaborate on a hackathon project.

 ## What kind of projects can you find in a hackathon?